AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/guidelines-best-practices-content-transfer-tool.md

 -->

 The Content Transfer Tool integrates the content transfer process with Cloud Acceleration Manager.
-It is required recommended to this version to gain all the benefits it provides:
+It is required to use this version (2.0 or later, but version 3.0 is now recommended) to gain all the benefits it provides:

 * Self-service way to extract a migration set once and ingest it into multiple environments in parallel
 * Improved user experience by way of better loading states, guardrails, and error handling